matthewcosgrove/lab-ops/README.md

 ./bin/00_install_bits_ubuntu.sh
 ```

+Prereqs that we don't do check through the scripts but could do

+* Run pre-checks on the `GOVC_*` creds and config using govc commands.
+You need to use a vcenter admin account or check your user has the permissions outlined in the docs [here](https://github.com/cloudfoundry/bosh-vsphere-cpi-release/blob/master/docs/required_vcenter_privileges.md).
+* Ensure the supported DRS mode is set on the cluster via govc.
+Instead you should go to the vcenter UI, click on your cluster, go to the Configure tab, and under Services > vSphere DRS check the config is set to "Partially Automated" or "Fully Automated".
+If set to "Manual" bosh VM creation will fail.

 ## Your Settings and State

 This project is is essentially a wrapper around [BUCC](https://github.com/starkandwayne/bucc).
 Just running bucc by itself creates a state dir within the bucc repo.
 We override the state location with the env var `BBL_STATE_DIR` which is what bucc uses.
 See [here](https://github.com/starkandwayne/bucc/blob/2af7a2b47a151007b4db089f2349aa58bce8d1fc/bin/bucc#L8)